molmod/QuickFF/doc/ug.rst

     To identify the patterns, it is assumed that the rest values have already been estimated from the perturbation trajectories.
-For each master and slave of a BendAHarm term, its rest value is computed and checked if it lies either the interval [90-thresshold,90+thresshold] or [180-thresshold,180].
+For each master and slave of a BendAHarm term, its rest value is computed and checked if it lies either the interval [90-threshold ,90+threshold ] or [180-threshold ,180].
-    If this is the case, the new cosine term is used (the thresshold is set to 20 degrees in the routine :ref:`do_squarebond routine <seclab_rg_modules_program>`)
+    If this is the case, the new cosine term is used (the threshold  is set to 20 degrees in the routine :ref:`do_squarebond routine <seclab_rg_modules_program>`)

 * **Convert angle to BendCLin term** (CF: *do_bendclin*, KA: N/A)

-    No Harmonic bend can have a rest value equal that is larger than 180° - thresshold.
+    No Harmonic bend can have a rest value equal that is larger than 180° - threshold .
 If a master (or its slaves) has such a rest value, convert master and all slaves to BendCLin (which corresponds to a chebychev1 potential with sign=+1).